fredgcosta/docker-spark/README.md

 It may be useful for analyzing the log of a specific container.

 # $ docker-compose exec spark-master spark-submit --class \<main-class\> spark://spark-master:6066 --deploy-mode cluster \<application-jar\>
 Example of running a Java application within Spark.
+- Note that specfic parameters for the jar application should be scified in the end of the line.
+- For Spark Standalone mode (the way this project run Spark) you should specify file paths as follows: file:///path/file.txt
+- You can reference other containers as the host name specified within the docker-compose file.
+Ex: dockerspark_mongo_1

 # $ docker exec -it \<container-id of the master machine\> /bin/bash
 You can access the container and submit the same jar there.